G-E-R-I-I/GTool/README.md

 # GTool

 GTool is a hoi4 python modding tool, that helps you create countries and file structures faster.
-It currently has no GUI, and if you noticed a  b u g 🐛 , then please join to my server!
+It currently has no GUI, and it can't edit localisation files yet.
+If you noticed a  b u g 🐛 , or need any help, then please join to my server!

 ## Discord  link